A Glimpse into Mexico's Roots

 Teotitlan del Valle is famous for its weavings called “laadi” in the local language, with textiles as the main economic activity.
 This community is known for its woven wool rugs which use natural dyes such as those obtained by the cochineal insect.
 These rugs can have native indigenous motifs or more modern designs.

-Designated a UNESCO World Heritage Site in 2010, Mitla was once an important Zapotec religious and ceremonial center.
+Designated a UNESCO World Heritage Site in 2010, Mitla was once an important Zapotec – Mixtec religious and ceremonial center.
 Here you’ll find a series of structures and patios adorned in stonework mosaics.
 These ancient cut-stone mosaics, created by fitting together thousands of polished cut stones, are believed to date back to the last two or three centuries before the arrival of the Spanish.

 One of the distinguishing features at Mitla is the reoccurrence of 14 geometric designs that are represented in the stone carvings throughout the complex.
 You’ll be amazed at the intricacy and detail of the carvings, especially those found in the palace building.

-Is a traditional Zapotec method of making pottery.
+The black pottery is a traditional Zapotec method of making pottery.
 The clay is molded and spun by hand, without the use of modern tools, then polished.

 In the town of San Bartolo Coyotepec, just 12 km (7 miles) southeast of Oaxaca city, you can visit family-owned workshops where the traditions of barro negro have been passed down from generation to generation.
 The actual clay that’s used to make black clay pottery is found in the valley surrounding the village.